 Watch Dr Shkul's talk - "Skills to be Queer".

 Jo Henderson-Merrygold is co-director of the Hidden Perspectives and Orange is the New Bible projects, and a SIIBS PhD student.
-In her WRoCAH AHRC-funded research she is developing way to read biblical stories genderqueerly, with a specific focus on Sarah (Genesis 12-23).
+In her WRoCAH AHRC-funded research she is developing ways to read biblical stories genderqueerly, with a specific focus on Sarah (Genesis 12-23).
 She is particularly interested in the interrelationship between the Bible and gender and queer theory, as well as the role of the Bible in contemporary discussions of gender, sex, and sexuality.
-Jo has taught Queer Theory, Religious Studies Fieldwork and acted as teaching assistant for Understanding the Old Testament.
+Jo has taught both Queer Theory and Religious Studies Fieldwork and acted as teaching assistant for the Understanding the Old Testament module.
 Jo is currently developing an article for the Bible and Critical Theory journal on Reading Jacob Genderqueerly.

 Hidden Perspectives hosts events throughout the year.
 The most recent was Hidden Perspectives Presents, Nechama Hadari and Nancy Tan; featuring papers on the importance of stories in understanding horror and tragedy, especially in relation to post-holocaust theology, and the insights gained from reading biblical texts with sex workers in Hong Kong.